 Learn More: Medical eVisa

 In November 2014, the Government of India introduced an online tourist Visa (e-Visa) for 43 countries.
-This was done to promote travel to India, as travelers no longer had to visit the embassy to get their visa.
-In 2015, India rolled out the e-Visa program to other major world countries.
+This was done to promote travel to India, reducing time spent at border control and eliminating the necessity of visiting the embassy.
+The following year, India rolled out its e-Visa program for other major world countries.
 In April 2017, India retooled its e-Visa program, introducing a special visa subcategory for medical travelers.

 The e-Visa is an official document permitting entry into and travel within India.
-Applicants will receive their medical visas via email, after filling the application form with the necessary information and once the online credit card payment is completed.
+Applicants will receive their medical visas via email after filling out the application form with the necessary information, and once the online payment is completed/verified.